 - Built in 9 Watt UV sterilizer for controlling algae spores/bacteria and promoting clear water

-Our last product on the list, which is not exactly the least, is this cylinder-shaped filter from SUN.
+Our last product on the list, which is not exactly the least, is this canister filter from SunSun.
 This one is perfect for use in up to 150-gallon aquariums.
-The flow rate is decent enough and comes with the advanced feature to kill bacteria and algae.
+In fact we are declaring this as the best canister filter on budget.
+The circulation rate is decent enough and comes with the advanced feature to kill bacteria and algae.

 You can use activated carbons, bio-balls, or ceramic rings.
 Just keep in mind that the media is sold separately.